- LL.B. (Hons)

 Notable cases include:

-- The Reverend Sharpe v The Bishop of Worcester IRLR 663 (CA) - Important decision on the employment status of Church of England clergy and Ministers of Religion generally.
+- The Reverend Sharpe v The Bishop of Worcester ICR 1241 (CA) - Seminal decision on the employment status of Church of England clergy and Ministers of Religion generally.

-- Vision Security Group Ltd v Mr L Goodyear All ER (D) 68 (Mar) (EAT) - David successfully defended and appeal against an Employment Tribunal's decision to decline to make a Polkey deduction from an employee's unfair dismissal compensation judgment (prior to pupillage)
+- Vision Security Group Ltd v Mr L Goodyear All ER (D) 68 (Mar) (EAT) - David successfully defended an appeal against an Employment Tribunal's decision to decline to make a Polkey deduction from an employee's unfair dismissal compensation.

 David accepts instructions in a wide range of professional regulatory/fitness to practise proceedings including those before the Health and Care Professions Council (HCPC), the Nursing and Midwifery Council (NMC), the General Dental Council (GDC) and the General Medical Council (GMC).